oslabs-beta/BetterImage.JS/README.md

 ** Note: this project is currently under construction.
 Please do not download/use this until the Alpha verion 0.1.0 is published.**

+## Why Use BetterImage

-BetterImage project aims to enhance the image optimization and editing experiences on React applications by providing a com
+BetterImage enhances the image optimization and editing experience on React by providing a single component that unifies the most frequently used techniques.
+For example, the

+This is advantageous for developers for several reasons:

 ## Business Case for BetterImage

+BetterImage was created to facilitate the use of images in React applications.
+At the core, we want to bring a

 Users use phones to surf the web, but some Images are not optimized.
 That means sizes like 2000x2000 pixel images are only getting displayed 100x100 pixel.